Skip to Content

 While thick, perfectly cooked bacon may make people happy for an hour, it’s probably not enough to wow your guests.
 After all, you want to give them a brunch they’ll remember for the rest of the day and beyond.

-Enter Maple Bacon with Brown Sugar
+Enter Maple Bacon With Brown Sugar

 There’s little doubt that Maple Brown Sugar Bacon will wow your guests.